What Is Dysphonia?

 Assessment of dysphonia requires videolaryngoscopy or videolaryngostroboscopy for visualization of the vocal folds during phonation.
 Stroboscopy allows assessment of the mucosal wave and vocal fold vibration in slow motion, being fundamental for differential diagnosis.

-Complete vocal assessment includes auditory-perceptual analysis (GRBAS scale), computerized acoustic analysis, aerodynamic assessment of phonation, and self-assessment voice questionnaires (VHI — Voice Handicap Index).
+Complete vocal assessment includes auditory-perceptual analysis (GRBAS scale), computerized acoustic analysis, aerodynamic phonation assessment, and self-assessment voice questionnaires (VHI — Voice Handicap Index).

 🏥Diagnostic Workup of Dysphonia

-• 1.Videolaryngostroboscopy: assessment of vocal fold morphology and vibration — examination of choice
+- 1.Videolaryngostroboscopy: assessment of vocal fold morphology and vibration — the examination of choice

 Acute Laryngitis